rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **Advanced Custom Fields**
 WooCommerce doesn't provide certain fields such as Brand, GTIN, UPC, Age-group, Genter, etc. Many merchant shops require these data.
 Hence, WooCommerce Product Feed Manager creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.

-You will many more features to help you generate product feed at ease.
+You will have many more features to help you generate product feed at ease.

 You should use this plugin because it will save you time and create clean quality product feed to promote through other merchant shopping channels.

->  You will get a **reliable support team** to help you out at all times and detailded [documentation](https://rextheme.com/docs/woocommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).
+>  You will get a **reliable support team** to help you out at all times and detailded [documentation](https://rextheme.com/docs/WooCommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).